stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 The foundation of effective collaboration lies in respecting the time and expertise of those who might provide assistance.
 Engaging in hands-on learning and exhaustive research before seeking help reflects a proactive approach and creates a positive learning environment.
 This respect for the efforts of others fosters a culture of mutual respect, which is essential in the collaborative world of software engineering.

-## What’s a smart question?
-a smart question is a strategic and thoughtful inquiry that maximizes the chances of receiving helpful assistance and contributes to a positive and collaborative problem-solving environment.

-Evaluation of Chosen Questions: Let's examine two scenarios, one where the question aligns with smart questioning practices and another where it does not:
+# Evaluation of Chosen Questions: Let's examine two scenarios, one where the question aligns with smart questioning practices and another where it does not:

+## Smart Question:

 * In the following example, we examine the components of a decent question.
 In this case, the asker is trying to figure out why processing a sorted array is faster than processing an unsorted array.

-## Smart Question:

 "Why is processing a sorted array faster than processing an unsorted array?”
 The questioner has provided the code they have tried, their research and their question.
 This question follows the principles of smart questioning, as it is specific, includes relevant details, and demonstrates the questioner's troubleshooting efforts.
 It is expected to receive thoughtful and targeted responses.